Guides comparing senior care options including home care, assisted living, memory care, and nursing homes.

 When you look for a safe place for a parent with dementia in North Carolina, the first thing to know is that the state calls memory care a Special Care Unit.

-A nursing home in North Carolina runs about $105,850 a year for a shared room, a little below what most states charge but far more than almost any family can pay out of pocket for long.
+A nursing home in North Carolina runs about $116,800 a year for a shared room, on par with what most states charge but far more than almost any family can pay out of pocket for long.

 In Illinois, "home health" and "home care" are two different services, licensed differently and paid for differently, even though families use the names interchangeably.